-Court interpretation is a service provided by a court certified interpreter who is trained to interpret between English and one or more foreign languages.
-Interpreters work with a number of different individuals in the court system and are able to communicate directly with the individual they’re working with, providing a necessary line of communication between that individual and other representatives of the court.
+Court interpretation is a service provided by a court-certified interpreter trained to interpret between English and one or more foreign languages.
+Interpreters work with several different individuals in the court system, communicating directly with the individual they’re working with and providing a necessary line of communication between them and other court representatives.

-Court interpretation can feature both simultaneous and consecutive services, depending on the circumstances and the preferences of the court.
-While consecutive interpretation is often preferred for a courtroom setting and one-on-one interviews, it’s possible that simultaneous interpretation would be used to facilitate more informal conversations.
+Court interpretation can feature simultaneous and consecutive services, depending on the court’s circumstances and preferences.
+For example, while consecutive interpretation is preferred for a courtroom setting and one-on-one interviews, simultaneous interpretation facilitates more informal conversations.

 In the United States, the most common type of court interpreter needed is one who can communicate between English and Spanish.
-But other language specialties are commonly required across the United States, serving non-native English speakers such as immigrants, refugees, tourists, and other individuals.
+But other language specialties are commonly required across the United States, serving non-native English speakers such as immigrants, refugees, tourists, and others.

 Depending on the setting for these interpretive services, the hours and nature of court interpreting can vary widely from one job to the next.
-While courtroom interpreters are only required when court is in session, depositions and other projects can demand long hours, including evenings and weekends, and the hours for this profession can be unpredictable, with new projects and job demands forcing interpreters to work overtime on some weeks while enjoying a lighter load at other times of the year.
+For example, courtroom interpreters are required when the court is in session.
+While depositions and other projects can demand long hours, including evenings and weekends, making the hours for this profession unpredictable.

 Becoming a Court Certified Interpreter

-Court interpreters must go through rigorous education and training before they’re able to work as certified court interpreters.
-Most court certified interpreters have earned a bachelor’s degree, with the most helpful majors focusing on a foreign language that could be useful in their interpreting work.
-Depending on the college or university, interpreting and translation-specific course loads may also be available.
+Court interpreters must undergo rigorous education and training.
+Most court-affirmed interpreters have earned a bachelor’s degree focusing on a foreign language that could be useful in their interpretation work.

-Once interpreters have completed their court interpreter training, they’re able to enter the workforce as professional interpreters, entering a high-demand field where their specialized skills can support the mission of the U.S. court system.
+Once interpreters have completed their court interpreter training, they can enter the workforce as professional interpreters.
+In this high-demand field, their specialized skills can support the mission of the U.S. court system.